LucaUburti/commodore64/README.md

 # Campo Minato - Minesweeper
 Commodore64 BASIC!

-DROP ME A NOTE IF YOU FOUND THIS FUNNY, AMUSING OR DARE I SAY USEFUL :)
+Drop Me a note if you found this funny, amusing or dare I say useful :)
-THANKS!
+Thanks!
-20 AUG 2020
+20 Aug 2020